Isiah Kiner-Falefa Player Props: Yankees vs. White Sox

-On Tuesday, Isiah Kiner-Falefa (batting .275 in his past 10 games) and the New York Yankees play the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
-First pitch is at 7:05 PM ET.
+Isiah Kiner-Falefa -- 1-for-4 with a double and an RBI in his most recent game -- will be in action for the New York Yankees against the Chicago White Sox, with Lance Lynn on the hill, on June 7 at 7:05 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Dodgers.
+In his most recent game, he went 1-for-4 with a double and an RBI against the White Sox.

 Isiah Kiner-Falefa Game Info & Props vs. the White Sox